tom-p-huck/mypage/README.md

 In my spare time, I volunteer in a local red cross team as a "Rettungshelfer" (a qualification that is roughly equivalent to the american EMT-B).
 Our team is an auxiliary unit which provides additional medical and logistic assistance in cases where the resources of standard emergency services are insufficient.
 In light of the current Covid-19 pandemic, we are also invovled in mobile vaccination teams and test centers.
 If you are interested, you can read about these activities [here](https://www.drk-ottersweier.de/index.html) (website available in German only).

 #### Books
 I enjoy reading about history (especially the second half of the 20th century), science, and technology.
 I find it especially interesting when a book explores the relationship between historical and technological developments and how one affects the other.
-One example of this is "The Code Book" by Simon Singh, which shows the development of cryptography its effects on the course of history.
+One example of this is "The Code Book" by Simon Singh, which shows the development of cryptography and how it has influenced the course of history.
 Another great example, which I am currently reading, is Alex Wellersteyn's book "Restricted Data", which deals with the secret science behind the manhattan project and other nuclear science developments.

 <hr/>
 <p align="center">